 For other investments that do not fall under the sustainability strategy of the (sub)fund, it is ensured that these are not used contrary to the sustainability strategy.
 Insofar as derivatives may be acquired, it is ensured that the underlying is compliant with the sustainability strategy.
 If an index is used as the underlying, it is ensured that the index has sustainability characteristics.
 Due to the financial instruments available on the market, there may be deviations in the sustainability characteristics of the underlying index from the (sub-)fund characteristics.
-All derivatives whose underlying could be classified as not in line with the sustainability strategy, as well as currency holdings that do not match the (sub-)fund currency, may not be included as a significant component in the (sub-)fund.
+All derivatives whose underlying could be classified as not in line with the sustainability strategy, as well as currency holdings that do not match the (sub-)fund or one of the Big-5-currencies (EUR, USD, GBP, CHF, JPY), currencies, may not be included as a significant component in the (sub-)fund.
 The use of derivatives to offset negative market fluctuations is not included.
 In addition, investments may be specifically excluded from the sustainability strategy that are not subject to an explicit review of minimum environmental and/or social protection.